 “Well, I think he’s doing wonderful.
 Right on track and perfectly healthy”.
 I stopped for a moment, kind of frozen, thinking “that’s it?”.
 I asked him if he thought there was anything I should be concerned with.
 He looked at my puzzled as he responded if there was anything I was concerned with and wanted to discuss.
 I then spoke honestly with him about what we had been through six months ago.
 He listened intently before saying the exact thing my heart needed.

 “You know, it’s a difficult thing to fit every child into the same box.
-While, yes, usually at this age we would like to see them saying more words, Tanner’s cognitive skills are right on point and he also seems to be more advanced physically than most three-year-olds.
+While, yes, usually at this age we would like to see them saying more words, Tanner’s cognitive skills are right on point.
+He also seems to be more advanced physically than most three-year-olds.
 Sometimes with kids, they will advance in areas more than others while other skills take a bit more time.
 This is because their brains can’t grow at rapid rates in all areas.
-So we just need to be patient and allow Tanner the time he needs to really take off with his speech.”
+We just need to be patient and allow Tanner the time he needs to really take off with his speech.”

 Tears welled in my eyes as he warmly smiled back at me, indicating where my heart has been for the past six months.
 He asked Tanner for a high five, thanked us for coming in, and told Tanner not to forget his lollipop at the front desk on our way out.

 Driving home that day, I was once again changed.
 I felt validated and justified.
 Shortly after turning three, Tanner began to talk non-stop.
 It seemed like every day he said something new.
 It would be a few years of speech therapy and having an IEP that Tanner would work through his articulation, annunciation, and a few other snags in his speech.
-But by 3rd grade, Tanner no longer needed his IEP, his reading was one of the best in every grade level he entered, he would often be invited by his teachers to read a book to his class and would even visit his younger sibling’s classrooms to do the same.
+By third grade, however, Tanner no longer needed his IEP.
+His reading was one of the best in every grade level he entered and he would often be invited by his teachers to read a book to his class.
+He would even visit his younger sibling’s classrooms to do the same.
 He excels in school, is currently learning Swedish, and has a sense of humor that will rival most adults I have met (you can catch a hint of that in my daily musings over on Instagram).
-And who knew he would then be followed by three siblings who would put me through the exact same thing – oh the excitement of motherhood!
+Who knew he would then be followed by three siblings who would put me through the exact same thing – oh the excitement of motherhood!
 It definitely is not for the faint of heart and always keeps one on their toes!

-I wish someone would have talked more about trusting your gut as a mother when I was pregnant with my oldest.
-I wish we talked more about the divine abilities we have through the gift of motherhood that allows for intuition and discernment.
+I wish someone would have talked more about trusting my gut as a mother when I was pregnant with my oldest.
+I wish we talked more about the divine abilities we have through the gift of motherhood.
+One that allows for intuition and discernment.
 That allows us to know what our child needs or when something is wrong and we need help.
 And I wish for every woman to trust their motherly intuition.
 To stand for their child without doubt or fear.